ibm-cloud-docs/discovery/getting-started.md

     1. On the **Manage** page, click **Show** to view your credentials.
     1. Copy the `username`, `password`, and `url` values.

+    **Important:** The tutorial uses service instance credentials to authenticate to the {{site.data.keyword.discoveryshort}} service.
+In some regions, new service instances instead use {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) tokens for authentication.
+Authenticate by using the approach that is right for your region and service instance.

+    For more information about where the service uses IAM access tokens and how to use them for authentication, see the {date) service update in the [Release notes](/docs/services/discovery/release-notes.html).

 ## Step 1: Create an environment
 {: #create-an-environment}